Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Higgs side

-with $\sgns,\sgns',\sgns''\in I', \mu\in \ft^*$ and $\al$ a root with $s_\al\cdot C_{\sgns}'=C_{\sgns}' $ and the ``codimension 2'' relations (\ref{coxeter}--\ref{GDKD}) below.
-We get one of these for every codimension 2 intersections of hyperplanes which forms a face of $C_{\sgns,1}'$.
-There are 3 possible types of these intersections, which in each case below, we represent by drawing a transverse neighborhood to the codimension 2 intersection: \begin{enumerate} \item The codimension 2 subspace is the intersection of 2 Coxeter hyperplanes $\cox_\al$ and $\cox_{\beta}$.
-For any chamber $C_{\sgns,1}'$ adjacent to these hyperplanes, we have the usual Coxeter relations for $m=\al^\vee(\beta)\cdot \beta^\vee(\al)$:
+with $\sgns,\sgns',\sgns''\in I', \mu\in \ft^*_\K$ and $\al\in \rootsD$ a root with $s_\al\cdot C_{\sgns}=C_{\sgns}$ and the ``codimension 2'' relations (\ref{coxeter}--\ref{GDKD}) below.
+We get one of these for every codimension 2 intersection of hyperplanes that forms a face of $C_{\sgns,1}$.
+There are three possible types of these intersections, depending on whether the system of roots vanishing on the face is of rank 2, 1, or 0. \begin{enumerate}[wide=0pt, widest=99,leftmargin=*, labelsep=0pt] \item \emph{The codimension 2 subspace is the intersection of 2 Coxeter hyperplanes $\cox_\al$ and $\cox_{\beta}$ which form the simple roots of a rank 2 subsystem: } No matter hyperplane contains this intersection, since if $\matter_i$ did, then $\varphi_i$ would have to lie in the span of $\al$ and $\beta$, so $\varphi_i^\pm$ would also vanish on this subspace.
+It follows that the value of $\varphi_i^{\operatorname{mid}}$ lies in $\Z+\nicefrac{1}{2}$ and thus is certainly not 0.

-\item The codimension 2 subspace is the intersection of a Coxeter hyperplane $\cox_\al$ and $H_j$.
-In this case, the codimension 2 subspace lies in 1 other hyperplane: the one corresponding to the Weyl translate $\vp_k=s_\al \vp_j$, given by $H_k$.
-Both these hyperplanes have a multiplicity $w$, given by dimension of the corresponding weight space in $V$.
-We label the adjacent chambers $\boldsymbol{\rho},\sgns, \boldsymbol{\tau}$ as shown, with $\boldsymbol{\rho}$ on the positive side of both hyperplanes (and thus $\boldsymbol{\tau}$ on the negative side of both).